PrefectHQ/prefect/docs/getting-started/prefect-explained.md

 A Prefect [flow](/concepts/flows/) is a Python function that defines a workflow and is decorated by `@flow`.
 When this function runs, Prefect can track the state of the workflow and visualize it in the UI.

+As shown below, when a flow is referenced as the entrypoint in a deployment it can be scheduled.

 ![Dependency graph in the UI](/img/ui/dependency-graph.png)

+A flow is defined in Python code, stored in the location specified in a deployment, and represented on the server.

 ## Work pools

 A [work pool](/concepts/work-pools/) provides presets for infrastructure.
 The work pool type could be a local subprocess, a Docker container, a Kubernetes cluster, or serverless cloud infrastructure such as AWS ECS, Google Cloud Run, VertexAI, or Azure Container Instances.
-Prefect Cloud provides two special work pool categories: managed execution and push work pools on serverless cloud infrastructure( ECS, Google Cloud Run, or Azure Container Instances).
+Prefect Cloud provides two special work pool categories: Prefect managed work pools and push work pools on serverless cloud infrastructure (ECS, Google Cloud Run, or Azure Container Instances).

-Work pools exist on the server.
+Work pools are created in the UI or CLI and live on the server.

 ## Deployments

 Creating a [deployment](/concepts/deployments/) makes your flow schedulable.
 The deployment contains metadata needed to run the flow in production.

-A deployment specifies a single entrypoint flow function, a deployment name, a work pool, and the location of the flow code to be pulled at runtime.
+A [deployment specifies](/guides/prefect-deploy/) a single entrypoint flow function, a deployment name, a work pool, and the location of the flow code to be pulled at runtime.

 Flow code storage options include a Docker registry with the flow code baked into an image, git-based storage such as a GitHub repository, or cloud-provider storage such as AWS S3.

+Deployments are created in Python code with `deploy`, via the CLI interactively with `prefect deploy`, or applied from a `prefect.yaml` file.
 Deployments live on the server.

-To run a deployment, you can create an ad-hoc run from the UI or CLI, add a programmatic schedule (such as cron), or trigger a run via an [automation](#automations).
+To schedule a deployment run, you can create an ad-hoc run from the UI or CLI, add a programmatic schedule (such as cron), or create an [automation](#automations) so that the deployment runs in response to a trigger.

-## Other Prefect concepts you might find useful
+## Other Prefect concepts

+The following Prefect-specific concepts are very commonly used, but are not essential to understand for all production workflows.

 - Tasks
 - Workers